-1.3.2 Assets will be entered into the trust accounting system within5 business days of receipt of the work order
+1.3.2 Assets will be entered into the trust accounting system within five business days of receipt of the work order

 PGT Field Services secures client physical assets, taking custody of them and providing for their security.
-Timely recording of the assets in the PGT field services system is a key element in securing them.
+Timely recording of the assets in the PGT field services and trust accounting system are key elements in securing them.